root-project/web/manual/index.md

 <br><br>

-In the first part <b>ROOT MANUAL - Basics</b>, the central building blocks and concepts of ROOT are presented and explained.
+<b>ROOT MANUAL - Basics:</b> In the first part of the manual, the central building blocks and concepts of
+ROOT are presented and explained.

 <br><br>

-In the second part <b>ROOT MANUAL - Functional parts</b>, the numerous application areas and special topics of ROOT are dealt with.
+<b>ROOT MANUAL - Functional parts:</b> In the second part of the manual, the numerous application areas
+and special topics of ROOT are dealt with.
 Here you will receive in-depth information about the extensive possibilities of data analysis with ROOT.

 <br><br>

-Both parts contain a lot of, often interactive, examples.
+Both parts of the manual contain a lot of, often interactive, examples.

 <br><br>
 <b>ROOT Reference Guide</b><br>
-The ROOT Manual refers to numerous information, especially for ROOT classes, from the
-<a href="https://root.cern/doc/master/" target="_blank">ROOT Reference Guide</a>.
-The ROOT Reference Guide
-is the primary source of information for all ROOT classes.
+The ROOT Manual refers to numerous information, especially for ROOT classes, from the → <a href="https://root.cern/doc/master/" target="_blank">ROOT Reference Guide</a>.
+The ROOT Reference Guide is the primary source of information for all ROOT classes.

 <br><br>
 <b>Tutorials</b><br>
 Tutorials are available for all parts of the ROOT Manual at → <a href="https://root.cern/doc/master/group__Tutorials.html" target="_blank">https://root.cern/doc/master/group__Tutorials.html</a>.

 <br><br>
 <b>Topical manuals</b><br>